c3d/xl/doc/HANDBOOK_2-evaluation.md

 X:integer as real is /* some implementation here */
 ```

-An implicit conversion like this tells the compiler how to implicitly
+This implicit conversion tells the compiler how to transform an
-transform an `integer` value like `2` into a `real`.
-Such an implicit
+`integer` value like `2` into a `real`.
+Implicit conversions are only
-conversion is only considered if there is no exact match.
-In our case,
+considered if there is no exact match, and only one of them can be
-there isn't an exact match, so the compiler will consider the implicit
+used to match a given parameter.
+In our case, there isn't an exact
+match, so the compiler will consider the implicit conversion to get a
-conversion to get a `real` from `integer` value `2`.
+`real` from `integer` value `2`.

 The body of the implicit conversion above is therefore evaluated in a
 context where `X` is set to `2`: